Espe418/Advanced_Database_Technology/CAT1/readme.txt

 ## My sChema details
 ##    University staff information and pyroll system  is system designed to manage staff records and automate salary processing within a university.
+## The **University Staff Information and Payroll System** is a  system that helps the university keep track of its staff and manage their salaries.
+It stores important information about each employee, like their name, job title, department, and contact details.
+It also calculates their monthly salary, including things like bonuses, deductions, and taxes, and helps make sure they are paid correctly and on time.
+This system makes the process of managing staff and paying them easier, more accurate, and more organized.